shiftgeist/horiceon/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+This project follows the [all-contributors](github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-## Extra
+## Credit

-Extras can be found under [`horiceon-extra`](https://github.com/shiftgeist/horiceon-extra).
+This project was originally inspired by [Horizon Theme](https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode) and uses the [Panda Syntax](github.com/tinkertrain/panda-syntax-vscode) color palette.